');

 About Lancaster, OH

-Lancaster is a mid-sized city in Ohio with a population of 40,902 residents.
-The median household income is $54,901 per year, which is near the national average.
-The median age in Lancaster is 36.9 years.
+Lancaster is a mid-sized city located in Ohio with a population of 40,902 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,901 per year, which is 27% below the national median of $75,149.
+The median age of 36.9 years is close to the US median age of 38.9 years.

 How Lancaster Ranks in Ohio